 Psychodynamic therapy evolved from Freud's psychoanalytic theory.
 Learn more about this approach, which focuses on unconscious thought processes and childhood experiences.

 Are you considering therapy?
-Find out how you can get help with emotional/mental problems and behavioral conflicts through psychotherapy.
+Find out how you can get help for emotional/mental problems and behavioral conflicts through psychotherapy.

 Research conducted by marriage relationship expert, John Gottman, suggests that if there is a certain balance between negative and positive interactions during conflict, marriages are likely to last.

 Are you a college-bound teen?
-Discover how to make adjustments like dealing with your new freedom, making new friends, and balancing school-work with other activities.
+Discover how to make adjustments such as dealing with your new freedom, making new friends, and balancing school-work with other activities.

-Frustrations and sadness could lead to angry outbursts.
-But consider the negative impact on your life and relationships.
-Then take these nine steps to manage your anger.
+Frustrations and sadness can lead to angry outbursts, but consider the negative impact on your life and relationships.
+Take these nine steps to manage your anger.

-Trauma is a psychologically distressing event outside what a child normally expects, and often the child experience a sense of fear, terror, and helplessness, which could have severe impact on him.
+Trauma is a psychologically distressing event outside what a child normally expects, and often the child experience a sense of fear, terror, and helplessness, which could have a severe impact on him.

-Some people who experience extreme trauma develop PTSD symptoms such as re-experiencing of the events.
-While it is not possible to predict who will develop PTSD, there are some risk factors.
+Some people who experience extreme trauma develop PTSD symptoms, including flashbacks and disturbing dreams.
+Although it is not possible to predict who will develop PTSD, there are some risk factors.

 The problem of bullying in schools is widespread in many countries.
 Students who experience bullying fear going to school.
 One way to help them is to build their self-esteem and assertiveness skills.

 Many teens are not sufficiently engaged in learning activities, or the wider school environment.
 Reality Therapy encourages behaviors that can improve teens' effort and motivation in school.

-If your marriage is ending in a divorce, you would want to chart a course that is least stressful for your kids.
+If your marriage is ending in a divorce, you will want to chart a course that is the least stressful for your kids.
 Here are six practical tips to help your children cope with the divorce.

 Cognitive therapy is one of the approaches for the treatment of depression.
 According to Aaron Beck, depressed persons consistently view self, the future and the world in a negative way.